 Provo, Utah’s second largest metropolitan area, is located in the Utah Valley along the eastern side of the Wasatch Front.
 Provo is home to many landmarks and attractions including Utah’s largest freshwater lake, Lake Utah.
 Lake Utah is a 148 square mile body of water that provides recreation for much of Provo.
-Along Lake Utah sits Utah Lake State Park, a small facility full of big water sport activities and beautiful lakefront camping.
+Along Lake Utah sits Utah Lake State Park, a small facility full of plentiful water sport activities and beautiful lakefront camping.

 Brigham Young University and the LDS Missionary Training Center, both owned by the Church of Jesus Christ of Latter Day Saints, bring visitors from all over the world to the city of Provo each year.
 Although the buildings and facilities around the city attract visitors, the terrain and territory surrounding the city bring the visitors back for more than just schooling and training.
 The recreation around the city is what makes Provo an unforgettable place to see time and again.

-Conveniently located minutes off of I-15, in the shadows of the stunning Wasatch Mountains, Springfield/Provo KOA is located just south of Provo, Utah.
-The campground provides a large clubhouse with a full kitchen, heat and AC, as well as a big-screen TV (great for groups and family reunions!).
-Enjoy time around the seasonal pool, fire pit or the game room.
-Enjoy special on-site events, such as car shows and parties.
+Conveniently located minutes off of I-15, in the shadows of the stunning Wasatch Mountains, Springfield/Provo KOA is just south of Provo, Utah.
+The campground provides a large clubhouse with a full kitchen, heat, and AC, as well as a big-screen TV (great for groups and family reunions!).
+Enjoy time around the seasonal pool, fire pit, or the game room.
+You'll love the special on-site events, such as car shows and parties.
 The campground’s close proximity to area restaurants, a water park and attractions in Salt Lake City make the Springfield/Provo KOA a great base camp for Utah adventures.